When Life Starts to Feel Harder

 Trying harder became the default.

-But adding more effort wasn’t changing how our days felt.
+But adding more effort wasn’t changing how our days actually felt.

-Over time, what had once helped us cope as a family was no longer helping us stay steady.
+Over time, what had once helped us get through as a family was no longer helping us feel steady.

-You don’t always notice when something stops supporting you.
+You don’t always notice when something that keeps life moving isn’t actually supporting you.

 It rarely announces itself clearly.